 RESTAURANT, FAST-FOOD — Any establishment whose principal business is the sale of foods, frozen desserts, or beverages in ready- to-consume individual servings, for consumption either within the restaurant building or for carry-out, and where either foods, frozen desserts, or beverages are usually served in paper, plastic, or other disposable containers, and where customers are not served their food, frozen desserts, or beverages by a restaurant employee at the same table or counter where the items are consumed; or the establishment includes a drive-up or drive-through service facility or offers curb service.

 RETAIL — The sale of goods, articles or consumer services individually or in small quantities directly to the consumer, typically department stores, food markets and similar establishments, but also including on-premises manufacturing, processing, servicing, preparation and wholesale business transactions customarily associated therewith, but clearly incidental thereto.
-This term shall not include restaurants, pawn shops, thrift stores, secondhand dealers, vapor shops, adult businesses, massage parlors, motor vehicle businesses, places of public assembly, medical centers or services listed separately under services.[Added 2-19-2020 by L.L.
+This term shall not include restaurants, pawn shops, thrift stores, secondhand dealers, vapor shops, marijuana dispensaries (including CBD products), adult businesses, massage parlors, motor vehicle businesses, places of public assembly, medical centers or services listed separately under services.[Added 2-19-2020 by L.L.
 No. 3-20205]

 RIGHT-OF-WAY — An area or strip or land, either public or private, on which an irrevocable right-of-passage has been recorded.